Primark’s E-Commerce Apathy Reaches Tipping Point

 “No one knows what the High Street will look like in ten years, but one thing is certain: The people walking down it will be wearing clothes,” chief executive Lord Wolfson said during an interview in March 2019.
 Who would have imagined, a year after these comments were made, that people wouldn’t actually be allowed to walk down the high street.

 Next said it believes the online fashion market represents a “long-term threat” to its retail business but potentially, a much “larger opportunity” for the group as a whole.
 This open-minded and pragmatic approach to E-Commerce retailing could stand Next in good stead.

 Covid-19 is unprecedented, and the subsequent measures that have been put in place have left hugely successful businesses entirely exposed.
 We have used Primark (and Next) as examples, but similar case studies can be made for any businesses without the ability to pivot quickly to online sales and services.

 Will we see Primark selling online at scale in the future?
 It looks more likely than ever.
 For now though, Primark fans will be forced to wait for stores to open, or shop elsewhere online.

-Author’s Bio: Lewis Murawski is the Managing Director of Kahootz Media and SEO professional.
+Author’s Bio: Lewis Murawski is the Managing Director of Kahootz Media.
 Connect with Lewis on LinkedIn